Trump Calls For 'Space Force' To Defend U.S. Interests Among The Stars

 The Air Force also wants to keep hold of its role in space warfare, says Harrison.

-"The biggest opponent for creating any kind of space force has been the Air Force," he says, but he adds that the president's comments may end the debate inside the Pentagon."Now that the president has given this order to the military that this is what he wants to do, they're not going to oppose it like they had to anymore, or it's unlikely that they will."
+"The biggest opponent for creating any kind of space force has been the Air Force," he says, but he adds that the president's comments may end the debate inside the Pentagon."Now that the president has given this order to the military that this is what he wants to do, they're not going to be able to oppose it."